den0620/riwo/README.md

 SVG cursors may be junky

-APP_defaults' buttons have default cursors (will fix soon)

-Hidden windows appear in context menu unsorted (will fix soon)

 Context menu appears after modes (will fix soon)

 If mode was interrupted without mouseup things may brake (I really dont want to fix this)